Your website is never complete. Then why do most of us design and build a website and never touch it for months and even years?

 Take action on these next 5 ideas to make your website better this week.
 These ideas work and I have examples to show you.

 1. No More Sliders

 Why did we start using sliders?
+What part of the web design process did we decide sliders are a good thing?
 I can’t find any evidence online that they helped increase conversions or that people waited around long enough to read them all.
 They just don’t make marketing sense anymore.

 Online users attention span is getting shorter by the week.
 According to this article on Time.com, 55% of people spend less than 15 seconds on a single web page.

 So, see those five sliders you have that change every five seconds?
 There’s very little chance your web user is getting to see all your messages, therefore they don’t fully understand what you do.

 With so much information online, the end-user is naturally figuring ways to filter the billions of information that’s on their screens.
 They need to know what you do, right NOW!
 They can’t wait 15-25 seconds to figure that out and you need to respect their time and give them what they want instantly.

 1. You get rid of the slider and you have one main image with a clear message that explains exactly what you do and what’s in it for them.

 The Think Zap website has only been live for two weeks and we’re seeing increased conversions already with our simple message and easy navigation for users to start their project.

 Who doesn’t want to accelerate their sales?
 I know I do.
 The other clever thing about this homepage is Jill Konrath has got all these recognised brands and news outlets to show her authority and build trust with the user instantly.